11 killed in Kenya plane crash while en route to Maasai Mara National Reserve

 The airline did not confirm what time the aircraft departed Diani airstrip, saying the pilot failed to communicate upon departure and the airport control tower tried to reach him for 30 minutes before the plane was located.

 Investigating agencies were looking into the cause of the crash that happened at 05:30 a.m. local time, Kwale County Commissioner Stephen Orinde told The Associated Press.
-There was heavy rain in coastal Kenya at the time.
+Later, the ministry of transport said in a statement the crash occurred at 8.35 a.m. local time.
+There was heavy rain in coastal Kenya in the morning.

 The aircraft burst into flames, leaving a charred wreckage at the scene, officials said.
 Witnesses told the AP that they heard a loud bang, and upon arriving at the scene, they found unrecognizable human remains.